Dixeet/better-fs-modhub/README.md

 The CATEGORIES, is the categories list but sorted alphabetically.
 It will also show you the current selected category name.

 The ` ⟳ ` allows you to refresh the mods list for the selected category in case you want to update with the last added mods or you have changed the language selected for example.

+## Development

+The script is under MIT License, which means you can do whatever you want with it as long as you publish it under the same License.
+You can fork this repo and make your own modification to the script

+- `npm run dev` to launch the development server
+- `npm run build` to build the script
+- `npm run preview` to launch a preview server